-- 1. Apply the work-energy theorem to analyze and optimize mechanical system performance. - 2.
-Analyze free and forced mechanical oscillations in vibrational energy systems. - 3.
-Analyze the propagation of energy in mechanical systems through transverse and longitudinal waves. - 4.
-Analyze the exchange of energy and work between the systems using thermodynamic principles. - 5.
-Apply the concept of energy and entropy to understand the mechanical properties of materials.
+- 1. Illustrate the concept and principles of energy to understand mechanical systems - 2.
+Exemplify the types of mechanical oscillations based on vibrational energy - 3.
+Infer the concept of propagation of energy as transverse and longitudinal waves - 4.
+Analyze the exchange of energy and work between the systems using thermodynamic principles - 5.
+Apply the concept of energy and entropy to understand the mechanical properties of materials